rafsanbhuiyan/worldCup2019Prediction/README.md

 #OBJECTIVES:

-#1)Read and review the dataset
+Read and review the dataset

-#2)Print the summaray
+Print the summaray

-#3)Use Predictive analytics to determine the possible winner
+Use R programming language to create descriptive statistics, data visualizations, and statistical models.
-#  of World Cup 2019
+Also, handling Big Data to make predictions using machine learning to determine the possible winner of World Cup 2019